A helping hand when you need us.

 We see this work as part of our role in the community to make sure we’re here when you need us.
-So what kind of thing can we help with?
-Examples might be:

-If you have mobility issues or are housebound we can come and see you.
+If you have mobility issues or are house-bound we can come and see you.
 Just call us and we will arrange a visit.

 If you are in – or facing financial difficulty – the earlier you contact us the better.
 This also applies to your rent.
 If you are unable to pay your rent or think this may be a problem then get in touch.

 A: If you are in financial crisis you can call the Scottish Welfare Fund on 0141 276 1177 and apply for a Crisis Grant for living expenses.
-You could also call into our office for a referral to the local foodbank if you feel that is appropriate.
+You can also call into our office for a referral to the local foodbank if you feel that is appropriate.